isomerpages/nlb-biblioasia/_jul-to-sep-2013/Library Networking In Progress: The Jogja Experience.md

 #### **Resource Sharing**

 Few libraries in the world – even the renowned Library of Congress, British Library and Russian State Library – would claim to have the most complete collection.
 While national libraries act as repositories of all national imprints, in practice, it is almost impossible for any library to obtain every printed or written publication in its land, much less acquire documents that are published in other countries.
 Thus, every library needs to make use of their existing collections and collaborate with other libraries to provide a satisfactory level of service to its users.

 While it is true that compiling national publications is not the task of a university library, to a certain extent it also illustrates how a library should work.
 A library cannot work alone when developing a library collection.
 Working in partnership with other library institutions will help provide the most efficient service, especially for small libraries whose ability to build a comprehensive collection of books and resources is rather weak.
 This resource sharing programme will be effective if each library is able to provide information about its collection to all libraries in the area.
 In the past, the contents of a union catalogue of books would be updated manually by librarians on a regular basis.
 However, rapid developments in technology has changed how such work is done.

 Today, information technology has taken over this manual exercise by accelerating the speed at which the union catalogue is updated.
 Information technology has enabled libraries to share information and facilitate the utilisation of common information resources that are administered by a library network.
 Moving in this direction, the setting up an integrated network is the main objective of library cooperation in Jogja.
 The initiative will compile information from all libraries in the region so that the public will have easier and quicker access to resources they need with just a few clicks of the mouse.

 Jogja promotes its wealth of information through the library collections of the universities and colleges within the region.
 Through this common online catalogue, whose information can be accessed openly, it is hoped that all students in Jogja, regardless of their institution, will be encouraged to access the collection via the internet.
 The availability of a collection that is physically accessible paves the way for the next step, the interlibrary loan scheme.
-This library network is formally known as the Jogja Library for All.
+This library network is formally known as Jogja Library for All.

 #### **Jogja’s Library Network**